Nghiait123456/DissectLaravel/README.md

 Simple way, leave that to the backend.
 All you need to do is create a middleware, middleware job is to check exist jwt in header, if not exits, it's auto copy jwt from cookie to header.
 If done, it's return and allow next handle. </br>
 This solution work for all browser and all tool call api.
 Great !!!
 ```
+## Why framework frontend often use local store for save token? <a name="WhyFrameworkFrontEndOfternUserLocalStoreForSaveToken"></a>
+First, it is an unsafe way.
+As I have analyzed in the previous sections as well as all the leading security organizations in the world recommend, save tokens in cookies.

+So why does the frontend framework do that?
+The problem here is trade-off and convenience.
+They sacrifice security for convenience.
+Specifically, if the token is stored in the local store, they do not need a solution backend for verifying the token in the cookie, they will run their frame independently according to the token standard, they can easily get the token and pass to ajax, fetch.
+They know it's less secure, but it's a trade-off.
+I see a lot of blocker explaining that they store in the local store is secure enough, they are good people and they know what is secure,...
+It's all just an excuse for the fact that the block writer doesn't understand deeply about it.
+Base yourself on the deepest theory, not on the basis of the majority.

 ## Http and Routing <a name="HttpAndRouting"></a>